iundarigun/learning-hexagonal-architecture/README.md

 This selection of mapping strategies per situation certainly is harder and requires more communication than simply using the same mapping strategy for all situations

+## Taking Shortcuts Consciously

+### Sharing Models between Use Cases
+The effect of sharing are coupled to each other.
+If we change something within the shared both use cases are affected.
+They share a reason to change in terms of the Single Responsibility Principle.

+Sharing input and output models between use cases is valid if the use cases are functionally bound, because we actually want both use cases to be affected if we change a certain detail.
+If both use cases should be able to evolve separately from each other we should separate the use cases from the start

+### Using Domain Entities as Input or Output Model
+If we have a domain entity and an incoming port, we might be tempted to use the entity as the input and/or output model of the incoming port.
+The incoming port has a dependency to the domain entity.
+The consequence of this is that we’ve added another reason for the Account entity to change.

+For simple create or update use cases, a domain entity in the use case interface may be fine, since the entity contains exactly the information we need to persist its state in the database.

+What makes this shortcut dangerous is the fact that many use cases start their lives as a simple create or update use case only to become beasts of complex domain logic over time

+### Skipping Incoming Ports
+While the outgoing ports are necessary to invert the dependency between the application and the outgoing adapters, we don’t need the incoming ports for dependency inversion.
+We could decide to let the incoming adapters access our application services directly.

+By removing the incoming ports, we have reduced a layer of abstraction between incoming adapters and the application layer.
+Once we remove them, we must know more about the internals of our application to find out which service method we can call to implement a certain use case.
+This makes every entry point into the application layer a very conscious decision.

+### Skipping Application Services
+For certain use cases we might want to skip the application layer as a whole an outgoing adapter directly implements an incoming port and replaces the application service.
+It is very tempting to do this for simple CRUD use cases, since in this case an application service usually only forwards a create, update or delete request to the persistence adapter.
+This, however, requires a shared model between the incoming adapter and the outgoing adapter

+### Conclusion

+There are times when shortcuts make sense from an economic point of view.
+It’s tempting to introduce shortcuts for simple CRUD use cases, since for them, implementing the whole architecture feels like overkill (and the shortcuts don’t feel like shortcuts)

+## Deciding on an Architecture Style

+When should we actually use the hexagonal architecture style?
+- Evolving domain code free from external influence is the single most important argument for the hexagonal architecture style.
+- This is why this architecture style is such a good match for DDD practices.
+- If the domain code is not the most important thing in your application, you probably don’t need this architecture style.

+It depends on the type of software to be built.
+It depends on the role of the domain code.
+It depends on the experience of the team.